epochtalk/admin/README.md

   -m, --migrate <type>      Migrate from database of <type>
   --leveldb <path>          Path to leveldb (default: ./epoch.db)
 ```
+## Migrate
+The migrate utility connects to an exsiting forum database and converts the data
+for import into EpochTalk format.
+The mandatory ```<type>``` specifies the type
+of database from which to read data.
+The ```--debug``` argument can be suppied
+to allow command line debugging of the import.
+Currently supported types are:
+SMF (Simple Machine Forum); implemented in mysql.

 ## Backup
 The backup utility can be used to backup the EpochTalk database into a ```tar.gz``` file.
 The provided ```[path]``` should be a path to the leveldb directory ```(e.g. ~/some/path/database.db)```, if no path is provided the default is the ```epoch.db``` in the current working directory.